How Many Tiles Do You Need? The Maths Behind Tile Wastage

 Tiles are dyed in batches.
 Batch 47 might be slightly different to batch 48.
 Not obviously different, but put them side by side and you will notice.

 This is why buying extra tiles later is risky.
 Even if the store still stocks the same tile, it might be from a different batch.
-The colour difference could be subtle or it could be glaring under your bathroom lighting.
+The colour difference is often subtle or it's often glaring under your bathroom lighting.

-Always check that all your tiles have the same batch number before you leave the store.
-If you are buying a large quantity, open a few boxes and compare.
+Always check all your tiles have the same batch number before you leave the store.
+If you're buying a large quantity, open a few boxes and compare.

 Worked example: a real bathroom